Will Oakes

-He played for Hull Kingston Rovers in the Super League and spent time on loan from Hull KR at the York City Knights in League 1 and in the Championship, as well as a loan at Dewsbury in the second tier.
+He played for Hull Kingston Rovers in the Super League and spent time on loan from Hull KR at the York City Knights in League 1 and in the Championship, as well as a loan at Dewsbury Rams in the second tier.

 Background

 Oakes was born in Halifax, West Yorkshire, England.

 Playing career

 Early career

 Oakes started playing rugby league for King Cross Park Junior R.L.F.C., at only just 6-years-old.

 He played at King Cross Park until he was 13-years-old.
 He played every position possible whilst there and he won the 'Player of the Year' and 'Players' Player of the Year' Awards six-times each.

 At the age of 13, Oakes decided that he wanted to step-up to the top division of the Yorkshire League and he then moved to the Eastmoor Dragons.